atlarge-research/OpenDT/README.md

 Then, open http://localhost:8080 for the orchestrator UI.

+## Project Layout

+The Python package has been consolidated into two high-level namespaces:

+- `opendt.core` holds orchestrator logic, simulation utilities, optimization strategies, and worker helpers that make up the core runtime.
+- `opendt.adapters` contains infrastructure integrations such as Kafka ingestion clients.

+The legacy import paths (for example `opendt.orchestrator` and `opendt.simulation`) remain available as thin compatibility shims so existing code continues to run without modification.

 ## Running the Test Suite

 The test harness mirrors production by running inside the Docker Compose stack.
 From the project root run: